Recent Blog Posts

 Definitely not.
 The past decade of large-scale wildfires has made abundantly clear that leaving forests untouched and unmanaged can lead to catastrophic consequences.
 We need look no further than federally owned forests where densely packed forests have created dangerous fuel loads.
 Managed forests are healthy forests that are more resilient during times of stress like drought, extreme heat, infestation and disease.

-On average, each acre of managed Forest Industry lands, sequester 4.9 tons of CO2 annually and transfer more than half of that stored carbon to harvested wood products.
-Compare this to 2.9 tons of CO2 sequestered on formerly managed National Forests, where 70% of the annual growth is lost to dead and dying trees, which emit carbon.
-If the forest burns, carbon stored in the trees is released back into the atmosphere all at once.
+Consider this: on average, each acre of managed Forest Industry lands sequesters an impressive 4.9 tons of carbon dioxide annually.
+Over half of this stored carbon is transferred into the harvested wood products.
+This is a stark contrast to formerly managed National Forests, where only 2.9 tons of CO2 are sequestered.
+In these forests, a staggering 70% of annual growth is lost due to dead and dying trees, which emit carbon.
+Worse yet, in the event of a forest fire, all the carbon stored in these trees is released back into the atmosphere in one catastrophic event.

 Source: Ganguly, I., L. Droog, F. Pierobon.
 2023.
 Global Warming Mitigating Role of Forests in Washington State, by Land Ownership Type.